In 2016 What Hi-Fi? celebrated its 40th anniversary, and to mark the occasion we picked our 40 most influential products from those four decades.

 In terms of functionality, design, ergonomics and performance, it set a standard to which rivals (such as they are with iPhone’s 44 per cent market share) must aspire to.

 It’s a camera, a music player and a portal to the sum total of human knowledge, which can also be used to make calls.
-The release of the iPhone was clearly a watershed moment in technology.
+Understatement of this article: the release of the iPhone was a watershed moment in technology.

 Sony PlayStation 3 (2007)